Dagny (film)

 Dagny is a 1977 Norwegian-Polish historical drama film directed by Haakon Sandøy.
 It is narrated by, among others, Lise Fjeldstad, Daniel Olbrychski, Per Oscarsson and Nils Ole Oftebro.
 The subject of the film is the Norwegian writer Dagny Juel (Fjeldstad), and her relationship to such men as Stanisław Przybyszewski (Olbrychski), Edvard Munch (Oftebro) and August Strindberg (Oscarsson).

 Plot

-Dagny Juell was the doctors daughter who left Kongsvinger for Berlin to study music, and became famous painter Edvard Munchs mistress.
+Dagny Juell, the daughter of a doctor, leaves Kongsvinger for Berlin to study music, and becomes the mistress of famous painter Edvard Munch.